yunchipang/yunchipang.github.io/about.md

 #### **background**

 I am currently pursuing a **Master's degree in Computer Science at Northeastern University**, San Jose campus.
-As a software/data engineer, I enjoy building tools for people, especially the ones that improve efficieny and make lives easier.
+As a software/data engineer, I enjoy building tools for people, especially the ones that improve efficiency and make lives easier.
 I started this blog to document my studies in software development, and I genuinely hope u find it interesting and/or helpful.

 **When I'm not in front of my computer screen**, I am probably busy training at dance studios, hitting the gym, sipping coffee under the sun, or traveling the world.